Close Menu

 Properties of Arithmetic Mean

-1. Mathematically Arithmetic Mean is also called average of that quantities
+1. Mathematically Arithmetic Mean is also called the average of quantities

 i.e If r1, r2, r3, r4, . . . . . rn be an finite A.P with n terms.
 Then arithmetic mean “A” of these numbers is given by